radekmie/h3mapgen/README.md

 Makefile

 ```
+\* For now the `.o` files are built in the `src` directory since this way makes the Makefile tremendously simple.

 ## Random notes:
 - In case you don't know that: the first rule is that the code in `master` is compilable at all times.
 You should check that before commiting.